SweetmanTech/myco-docs/README.md

 ### Indexing

-Myco's indexing capabilities provide fast and efficient access to on-chain data, enabling powerful search and discovery features across the ecosystem.
+Myco's indexing capabilities provide fast and efficient access to onchain data, enabling powerful search and discovery features across the ecosystem.

 For more information on Myco's indexing features, check out the [Indexing](indexing.md) page.

 ### Profile Selector

-The Myco Profile Selector is a tool that enhances the Web3 profile experience by allowing users to select and manage multiple profiles within supported ecosystems.
+The Myco Profile Selector is a tool that enhances the creator profile experience by allowing users to select and manage multiple profiles within supported ecosystems.
 It offers features such as multiple profile management, easy profile creation, and seamless profile switching.

 To learn more about the Myco Profile Selector, visit the [Profile Selector](profile-selector.md) section.